gbarillot/svelte-rails/README.md

 Cons:
 - You should disable cache in DevTools in Dev
-- As is, not suitable for production!
+- Relies on bleeding edge native CSS (nesting...), not suitable for production!

 The purpose of this repo is demoing Svelte + Vite + Rails, not CSS, so feel free to use whatever method you'd prefer to handle styles.
-Sprocket is left as is and you can use it too.
+Sprocket is still available in the Rails app, you can use it too.

 ## Licence